 - Scuff resistant

-For more detailed information, check FTC’s guidelines on leather labeling.
+For more detailed information, you can check FTC’s guidelines on leather labeling.

-Federal law requires that all products sold in the US market must have labels indicating their country of origin.
+19 CFR Part 134 requires that products sold in the US market must have labels indicating their country of origin.
 The mark for the country of origin must be permanently printed, stamped, or otherwise affixed to the product or its packaging, instead of merely displayed on a sticker.

 - Made in China